nancymwaponda/nancymwaponda/README.md

 - 👋 Hi, I’m @nancymwaponda
-- 👀 I’m interested in software engineering, Cyber security and computer maintainance
+- 👀 I’m interested in front-end developer and computer maintainance
-- 🌱 I’m currently learning diploma in Information Communication & Technology
+- 🌱 I’m certified in diploma in Information Communication & Technology
 - 💞️ I’m looking to collaborate on various projects pertaining softwares.
 - 📫 How to reach me mwapondanancie@gmail.com